Long-billed bush warbler

 The long-billed bush warbler (Locustella major) is a rare species of Old World warbler in the family Locustellidae.

 It is found in China, India, Pakistan, and Tajikistan.
 It is also known as the long-billed grasshopper warbler.

 Taxonomy

 The Long-billed bush warbler was described by Irish ornithologist William Edwin Brooks in 1871 with the given type locality of "Kashmir".
 He gave it the name Dumeticola major, with Dumeticola meaning inhabiting thickets, owing to the habitat of the bird and major being a reference to it being larger than the Baikal bush warbler (then under the name Dumeticola affinis).
 It was later placed in the genus Locustella, which is a reference to the locust-like call of the birds in the genus.
-There a currently two recognized subspecies:
+There are currently two recognized subspecies: